Colorectal (Colon) Cancer

 When is genetic testing for hereditary colorectal cancer syndromes recommended?

-Multiple institutions have endorsed laboratory testing via immunohistochemistry (IHC) and, in some cases, microsatellite instability (MSI) testing, in all patients with colorectal and endometrial cancers to determine which patients should receive germline genetic testing for Lynch syndrome or other, less common syndromes associated with colorectal cancer (CRC) (eg, familial adenomatous polyposis, MUTYH [MYH]-associated polyposis, Peutz-Jeghers syndrome, juvenile polyposis syndrome, hereditary diffuse gastric cancer, serrated polyposis syndrome, Cowden syndrome, and Li-Fraumeni syndrome).
+Multiple institutions have endorsed somatic genetic testing in all patients with colorectal cancer (CRC) and endometrial cancer to determine which patients should receive germline genetic testing for Lynch syndrome or other, less common syndromes associated with CRC (eg, familial adenomatous polyposis, MUTYH [MYH]-associated polyposis, Peutz-Jeghers syndrome, juvenile polyposis syndrome, hereditary diffuse gastric cancer, serrated polyposis syndrome, Cowden syndrome, and Li-Fraumeni syndrome).

 When should liquid biopsy tests be used to screen for colorectal cancer?

-As of September 2022, there is one U.S. Food and Drug Administration (FDA)-approved blood-based test for colorectal cancer screening: the septin 9 (SEPT9) DNA test.
-This test is appropriate for individuals who have refused all other screening tests for colorectal cancer.
+As of May 2024, there is one FDA-approved blood-based test for colorectal cancer (CRC) screening: the septin 9 (SEPT9) DNA test.
+This test is appropriate for individuals who have a history of not completing other screening tests for CRC.
 It is not recommended for routine screening, and the appropriate repeat testing interval has not been determined.

 Indications for Testing